-Q.1.
-The period of transition is also known as Q.2.
-Who announced that the activities of his new journal would be based on clubs ?
-Q.3.
-Who led the great Evangelical Revival known as Methodism?
-Q.4.
-The predominance ofimportant characteristics of the Augustan Age. is one of the most Q.5.
-The Age of Pope and Johnson is often called the

-- Q.7.
-Comment on the Evangelical Movement. - Q.8.
-What was the political and social milieu during the 18th century? - Q.9.
-Discuss the main characteristics of Augustan Era. - Q.10.
-Explain the rise of middle class during 18th century. - Q.11.
-Write a short on Epistolary novels. - Q.12.
-Discuss Tobias Smollet as a writer. - Q.13.
-Discuss Lawrence Sterne as a novelist. - Q.14.
-Comment on Gothic novel. - Q.15.
-Discuss the major works of Samuel Richardson. - Q.16.
-Explain briefly the major works written by Henry Fielding.
+3.11 SELF-CHECK EXERCISE Q.1 The period of transition is also known as Q.2 Who announced that the activities of his new journal would be based on clubs ?
+Q.3 Who led the great Evangelical Revival known as Methodism?
+Q.4 The predominance ofis one of the most important characteristics of the Augustan Age.
+Q.5 The Age of Pope and Johnson is often called the Q.6 How can we divide the Augustan Age?
+Q.7 Comment on the Evangelical Movement.
+Q.8 What was the political and social milieu during the 18th century?
+Q.9 Discuss the main characteristics of Augustan Era.
+Q.10 Explain the rise of middle class during 18th century.
+Q.11 Write a short on Epistolary novels.
+Q.12 Discuss Tobias Smollet as a writer.
+Q.13 Discuss Lawrence Sterne as a novelist.
+Q.14 Comment on Gothic novel.

+Q.15 Discuss the major works of Samuel Richardson.

+Q.16 Explain briefly the major works written by Henry Fielding.